We're Filming Our 100th Episode - And We're Hitting the Road That Built America to Do It

 100 Episodes.
 13+ Seasons.
 A Whole Lot of Road.

-When Travels with Darley debuted on PBS in 2016, the mission was simple and deeply personal: travel with locals, tell their stories, and show the world how much there is to discover when you stop being a tourist and start being curious.
+When Travels with Darley debuted on PBS in 2016, the mission was simple: travel with locals, tell their stories, and show the world how much there is to discover when you stop being a tourist and start being a curious traveler.
 What we didn't fully anticipate was just how far that mission would take us — or how many lives, including our own, would be changed along the way.

 Thirteen seasons later, we've taken viewers from Macao to Mississippi and from South Korea to South Carolina.
-And, yes, we’ve even included the state that is most people’s 50th, North Dakota, on multiple road trips!
+And, yes, we’ve even included the state that is most people’s 50th for visiting, North Dakota, on multiple road trips!
 You’ve seen me free-dive with the Haenyeo sea women of South Korea — a UNESCO World Heritage community of female divers who have worked the sea for centuries.
-I’ve bungee-jumped from the world's highest commercial jump in Macau.
+I’ve bungee-jumped from the world's highest commercial jump in Macau, climbed the world’s highest commercial climbing wall and traversed New Mexico’s Continental Divide Trail.
 One of my favorites, I’ve gotten to cook with some of the world’s best chefs, including in the kitchen of a two-star Michelin restaurant in Belgium.

 Many of you have written to me about all of the beer I’ve tasted around the world!
-There were cocktails, too!
-I’ve sipped sake at the world's largest fish market in Tokyo, and traced World War I history by cycling along the Western Front in France, ending in champagne sellers with WWI graffiti art.
-Post off-roading in West Virginia, I found the best brewery at Snowshoe nearby, tried local wine after hot air ballooning over the rock formations of Cappadocia in Türkiye, and even enjoyed whisky tasting for breakfast in Scotland…. because sometimes we have to film segments before the places even open to other travelers!
+Thanks for the cheers via email and social!
+There have been lots of cocktails, too!
+I’ve sipped sake at the world's largest fish market in Tokyo, and traced World War I history by cycling along the Western Front in France, ending in champagne cellers with WWI graffiti art.
+Post off-roading in West Virginia, I found the best brewery at Snowshoe nearby, tried truly local wine in rural homes after hot air ballooning over the rock formations of Cappadocia in Türkiye, and even enjoyed whisky tasting for breakfast in Scotland…. because sometimes we have to film segments before the places even open to other travelers!

-We've explored the American story in ways that textbooks rarely capture — from the music soul of Muscle Shoals, Alabama to the Creole culture of Martinique.
-From the cobblestone streets of Quebec City to the neon-lit diners of the American Midwest.
-Along the way we've met James Beard Award winners cooking over with heirloom ingredients in Charleston, Paralympic cyclists in Huntsville, women changemakers rewriting the story of New Orleans, pitmaster legends in St. Louis, and an 80-year-old log roller in Wisconsin who had more energy than most of us do at thirty.
-These are the people who make this show worth making.
-Every single episode.
+We've explored the American story in ways that textbooks rarely capture — from the music soul of Muscle Shoals, Alabama to the Creole culture of Martinique and Lafayette and the artistic landscapes of Santa Fe, New Mexico.
+From the cobblestone streets of Quebec City to the neon-lit diners of the American Midwest and Hong Kong, it’s been a scenic and meaningful trip!
+Along the way we've met James Beard Award winners cooking over with heirloom ingredients in Charleston, Paralympic cyclists in Huntsville, women changemakers rewriting the story of New Orleans, pitmaster legends in St. Louis, and a world champion log roller in Wisconsin.
+The backstory on that one is that when I came out of the water, there were a few leeches stuck to my feet!
+These are the adventures and people who make this show worth making and sharing, so you can try what you dare to conquer, too.

-The Honors Have Meant Everything — And None of Them Would Exist Without the Stories
+The Honors Have Meant A Lot — And None of Them Would Exist Without the Stories

-We are proud to share that Travels with Darley has evolved from its start in 2016 into not just a lot of episodes filled with local and community stories from all over the world but into a multi-platform storytelling ecosystem.
-The series has received many awards and nominations over the years, which makes us proud, but we are most proud to be able to continue to tell great stories and to now do so on multiple platforms amid a constantly changing world and media landscape.
+We are proud to share that Travels with Darley has received many awards and accolades over the years, which makes us proud, but we are most proud to be able to continue to tell great stories and to now do so on multiple platforms amid a constantly changing world and media landscape.
+The series has evolved from its start in 2016 from a PBS series into a multi-platform storytelling ecosystem.
+We couldn't have done it without all of you who follow us and also share your stories and tips to fuel new ideas.

-That moment last fall on the red carpet, surrounded by our tight-knit team with Chad Davis and Evelyn Kwan Green, represented more than 15 years of showing up for the stories that matter.
+That moment last fall on the red carpet, surrounded by our tight-knit team with Chad Davis and Evelyn Kwan Green, represented more than 15 years of traveling to document the stories that matter.
 None of that happens without the people in front of and behind the camera — and none of it happens without you, the viewers who keep showing up and keep traveling in our footsteps.

 The Travels with Darley series has also been featured in Forbes, The Washington Post, TODAY, NPR and USA Today, and earned the Caribbean Tourism Organization Award for Best Travel Broadcast and the Inspiring Woman Award from Women in Philanthropy and Leadership.
-The content has transcended TV to be broadcast on networks in 85 nations around the world., fly along on the friendly skies as in-flight programming on Korean Air, Starlux, WestJet, EVA Air and more.
+The content has transcended TV to be broadcast on networks in 85 nations around the world, and made it onto streaming platforms, airlines as in-flight programming on Korean Air, Starlux, WestJet, EVA Air and more .

-We’ve reached a global audience of travelers and cultural explorers on iHeart, Spotify, Apple Podcasts, Spotify, Amazon through the Travels with Darley podcast.
-We’ve told stories in a minute or less through social media, including a recent viral TikTok reaching 1.2M viewers with Hezekiah Watkins story from the Mississippi Civil Rights Museum.
+We’ve reached a global audience of travelers and cultural explorers on iHeart, Spotify, Apple Podcasts, and Amazon through the Travels with Darley podcast, now in another new season.
+We’ve told stories in a minute or less through social media that mattered, including a recent viral TikTok reaching 1.2M viewers with Hezekiah Watkins’ Freedom Riders story from the Mississippi Civil Rights Museum.
 Our sold-out theatre and museum events from Morris Museum to the Smithsonian related to our Revolutionary Road Trip episodes combining history and travel in the lead up to America’s 250th made us think that the untold stories we’ve captured should be available in other formats, too.
-This summer, we launch a print component with the “Revolutionary Road Trip” book, debuting June 30th in time for America’s 250th birthday.
+This summer, we launch a print component with the “Revolutionary Road Trip” book, debuting June 30th in time for America’s 250th birthday. (please pre-order the book.
+It helps us get into more bookstores!)

 So where do we go from here?